UI 45x13x6 [C321] / N38 - badge holder

 Advantages as well as disadvantages of neodymium magnets NdFeB.

-- Wide application in advanced technologically fields – find application in hard drives, electric motors, medical equipment or various technologically advanced devices.
+- Wide application in advanced technologically fields – find application in computer drives, electric motors, medical devices or various technologically advanced devices.

 Disadvantages of neodymium magnets:

-- Potential hazard arising from small pieces of magnets are risky, when accidentally ingested, which is crucial in the context of child safety.
-It's also worth noting that miniscule components of these devices are able to be problematic in medical diagnosis after entering the body.
+- Potential hazard to health from tiny fragments of magnets pose a threat, if swallowed, which is crucial in the context of child safety.
+Furthermore, miniscule components of these devices have the potential to be problematic in medical diagnosis after entering the body.

 Neodymium magnets can become demagnetized at high temperatures.